 7. What is the difference between directory information and non-directory information?

 Directory information includes information that is not considered to be invasive if disclosed and it can be released to external organizations without a student's consent.
 The non-directory information would include any additional information outside of the list below.
-Directory information includes:
+At TCSPP, directory information includes:

 Date and place of birth